logi74123/Hiring-Assistant-Chatbot/README.md

 ## Technical Details

 #### Streamlit:
    An open-source Python library that makes it easy to create and share custom web apps for machine learning and data science.
-I've chosen Streamlit for this project, because I found it more appropriate to integrate ChatBot feature in this app as it is already inbuilt with it.
+I've chosen Streamlit for this project, because I found it more appropriate to integrate the ChatBot feature in this app as it is already inbuilt with it.

 #### Groq:

    It is an inference for LLM models.
-It's API is a free-to-use tool.
+Its API is a free-to-use tool.
 The model used includes meta-llama's **llama-4-scout-17b-16e-instruct**

 ## Prompt Design